 If you need to discover the IP address range of your network you can do so by using command prompt for Windows or Terminal for Macs.

 To do this on a PC, type “CMD” into your search bar in the Windows menu.
 A black box will open.
 This is the Command Prompt window.

 Type “ipconfig” and hit “Enter” on your keyboard you will IP information in your command prompt window.

 This information is all the various ways your computer has to connect to a network.
 There is a Local area connection section, and a Wireless section, as well as a Bluetooth or other ethernet section .
 You should use the ethernet one, or local area connection.
 In my example below, I only have a wireless network and a wired connection and they both have the same IP scheme.

 2. Discovering your Network IP range (MAC)

-Now, you would type in “IP config getifaddr en0” Once you type this string and click “Enter” on your keyboard you will receive back an IP address.
+Type in “ipconfig getifaddr en0” hit “Enter” on your keyboard you will receive an IP address.

 3. What do I do if the Upgrade tool cannot find my cameras?

 Since the Upgrade tools uses mDNS for discovery, if that is not set up or available on the network, the tool is going to have issues finding the cameras.
-There

 There are only (2) ways around this.